- Dennis R. Maple

 Dennis is a graduate of the University of Tennessee.

-Jacqueline Burls is senior vice president and chief school support services officer at Goddard Systems, Inc. She provides leadership on brand development, operational excellence and customer engagement to drive long-term growth for Goddard Schools across the U.S.
+Jacqueline Burls is SVP and chief school support services officer at Goddard Systems, LLC.
+She provides leadership on brand development, operational excellence and customer engagement to drive long-term growth for Goddard Schools across the U.S.

 Previously, Jacqueline served as chief operating officer in the Universities South division for Sodexo S.A., a global food services and facilities company.
 She oversaw a $700M portfolio of 160 universities across 12 states and focused on curating industry-leading services to facilitate student success.